Skip to main content

 Undergraduate Programs

-NMSU’s Mechanical Engineering (ME) department has been educating mechanical engineers since the university opened in 1888.
-Beginning in Fall 2006, the ME Department expanded to include an undergraduate degree program in Aerospace Engineering (AE), the first and the only Aerospace program in New Mexico and west Texas, to form the Department of Mechanical and Aerospace Engineering (MAE).
+NMSU’s Mechanical Engineering (ME) department has been preparing engineers since the university opened in 1888.
+In Fall 2006, the department expanded to include an undergraduate degree program in Aerospace Engineering (AE), establishing the Department of Mechanical and Aerospace Engineering (MAE).
+This program remains the first of its kind in New Mexico and West Texas.

-If you are interested in joining MAE as an undergraduate or a graduate student, please read about our programs to become a part of our diverse, vibrant, and growing department and experience our unique setting of “small-school education with extensive research.”
+If you are interested in joining MAE as an undergraduate or graduate student, explore our programs to become part of a dynamic and innovative department, where you'll benefit from a strong academic foundation paired with hands-on research opportunities.

 Mechanical Engineering (ME)